DONKEY0xSHOT/Exclusion-blocker/README.md

 **Exclusion-blocker** is a simple Windows kernel-mode driver that prevents modifications to registry keys related to Windows Defender exclusions.
 This effectively blocks attempts to exclude specific files or directories from Defender scans — a technique frequently used by malware authors to bypass detection.

-## How It Works

-Exclusion-blocker hooks into the Windows registry filtering mechanism and monitors attempts to modify Defender's exclusion-related registry keys.
-When such an attempt is detected, it is blocked before the change is applied.

 ## Registry Keys Monitored

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Defender\Exclusions\Paths